-The UK savings market continues to be the most challenging in which Prudential operates, with market conditions continuing to adversely affect customers' appetite for investment based products.
-In particular the with-profit bond market has significantly contracted, with sales across the industry in the first quarter of 2003 nearly 75 per cent lower than the same period in 2002.
+The UK savings market continued to be the most challenging in which Prudential operates, with market conditions continuing to adversely affect customers' appetite for investment based products.
+In particular the with-profit bond market significantly contracted, with sales across the industry in the first quarter of 2003 nearly 75 per cent lower than the same period in 2002.

-Half year sales of £329 million on the Annual Premium Equivalent (APE) basis are 18 per cent lower than the comparative period in 2002, largely due to the reduction in sales of with-profit bonds.
+Half year sales of £329 million on the annual premium equivalent (APE) basis were 18 per cent lower than the comparative period in 2002, largely due to the reduction in sales of with-profit bonds.
 Excluding with-profit bond sales, Prudential's UK and European Insurance Operations recorded APE sales 9 per cent higher than 2002 reflecting continued strong sales of individual annuities.

 New business achieved profit (NBAP) of £86 million was 41 per cent lower than 2002, and on a like-for-like basis (after applying revised economic assumptions) was 37 per cent lower.
-This was due to a combination of lower new business sales, and reduced new business margins of 27 per cent which compares to 37 per cent for the comparative period in 2002.
-Margins have been adversely affected by the mix of business sold with reduced with-profit bond sales and lower expectations for future investment returns.
+This was due to a combination of lower new business sales, and reduced new business margins of 27 per cent compared to 37 per cent for first half 2002.
+Margins were adversely affected by the mix of business sold, with reduced with-profit bond sales and lower expectations for future investment returns.